-In this connection, we would like to bring to the attention of your Excellency's Government information we have received concerning the use of the Serbian Law on the Prevention of Money Laundering and the Financing of Terrorism (the "Serbian Law") to obtain banking documents and transaction information of NGOs, media associations, other non-profit organizations (NPOs), and individuals associated with those entities.
+In this connection, we would like to bring to your attention information we have received concerning the use of the Serbian Law on the Prevention of Money Laundering and the Financing of Terrorism1 (the "Serbian Law") to obtain banking documents and transaction information of NGOs, media associations, other non-profit organizations (NPOs), and individuals associated with those entities.
 The measures allegedly aim at restricting and coercing civil society actors for their work and criticism of the Government.

 Concerns regarding the curtailment of civic space and the ability of human rights defenders to exercise fundamental human rights and freedoms in Serbia were the subject of previous communications sent by Special Procedures dated 3 April 2013 (SRB 1/2013) and 28 July 2014 (SRB 1/2014).
-We thank the Government for its response to this second communication.